ArneBinder/pie-datasets/dataset_builders/pie/comagc/README.md

 The dataset provides predefined document converters for the following target document types:

-- `pie_modules.documents.TextDocumentWithLabeledSpansAndBinaryRelations`
+- `pie_modules.documents.TextDocumentWithLabeledSpansAndBinaryRelations`: The _labels_ for the binary relations are defined using a rule-based approach, which is described in detail in the `get_relation_label()` method.
+The label `"UNIDENTIFIED"` for relations is introduced for the sake of completeness and is not part of the original dataset.

 See [here](https://github.com/ArneBinder/pie-modules/blob/main/src/pie_modules/documents.py) and
 [here](https://github.com/ChristophAlt/pytorch-ie/blob/main/src/pytorch_ie/documents.py) for the document type definitions.

-Note: The _labels_ for the binary relations are defined using a rule-based approach, which is described in detail in the `get_relation_label()` method.
-The label `"UNIDENTIFIED"` for relations is introduced for the sake of completeness and is not part of the original dataset.